 WordPress is an open-source blogging platform.
 Squarespace was created for non-coding entrepreneurs.
 Finally, Shopify was designed to get a store up and running in minutes.

 Every platform has different strengths and weaknesses.
-For instance, WordPress paired with WooCommerce has an inferior point of sale experience and is the wrong choice for a merchant with a brick-and-mortar store.
+For instance, WordPress paired with WooCommerce has a poor point of sale experience and is the wrong choice for a merchant with a brick-and-mortar store.

 Squarespace is designed for people that can’t code.
 As a result, it carries a lot of extra unused functionality, making it slow and inflexible at scale.